gymrek-lab/TRTools/PUBLISHING.rst

 to maintain and publish trtools.
 We use the master branch as the default branch with the latest stable codebase.
 The builds from this branch are distributed to PyPI and conda.
-The develop branch contains new features that have yet to make their way into master.

 New Dependencies
 ----------------